Dive into the history of IT, its current state, and the opportunities that lie within it

 In 1945, the development of a stored program concept allowed for programs to be read into a computer.
 Its significance may have not been completely realized at the time but the possibilities of Information Technology had grown exponentially because of it.
 This development laid the foundation for the unprecedented achievements that took place in IT for the next 50 years.

-1973 — Bob Metcalfe invents Ethernet (using a medium such as coax as an either to send and receive data).
+1973 — Bob Metcalfe invents Ethernet (using a medium such as coax as an ether to send and receive data).

-1989 — CERN Information management: A proposal addresses the problem of accessing information and proposes the idea of linked information systems)
+1989 — A person at an organization called CERN develops a document called Information management: A proposal that addresses the problem of accessing information and proposes the idea of linked information systems.